 It was originally meant for both commercial and political purposes.
 The position was very important since a number of important roads (the Via Sacra, the Vicus Iugarius and the Vicus Tuscus, the Argiletum and the Clivus Capitolinus) converged there.

-Archeological findings in 1902 prove that this originally marshy ground used to function as a burial place (10th century B.C.) before people started building huts there.
+Archeological finds in 1902 prove that this originally marshy ground used to function as a burial place (10th century B.C.) before people started building huts there.
 The first sacred monuments date back to the second half of the 6th century B.C.

 Around the beginning of the 7th century the Forum was abandoned and turned into a cattle field (Campus Vaccinus).
 In the following centuries many stone and marble monuments were (at least partially) dismantled in order to be reused for the construction of new buildings.